 I was seated by Ann, the front-line manager who was filled with a happy spirit and tons of energy.
 Ann explained that many of the specials were already gone for the day.
 I really had my hopes on a pork dish listed on the winters special menu.

 I poked around to see what else I could try.
 No bacon and eggs for me, I can cook that at home.
 I opted on the crawfish omelet with house potatoes and a cup of green tea.

-Overall the experience was very good.
-It a truly awesome way to have a great meal that satisfies for a moment, but supports a mission that nourishes for a lifetime.
+Overall the experience was pretty good.
+It is an awe-inspiring way to have a great meal that satisfies for a moment but supports a mission that nourishes for a lifetime.